denterekhov/test-task/README.md

 ## To run the project, follow the instructions below.

-1. Clone it to your computer: `git clone git@github.com:denterekhov/test-task.git` in your cli;
+1. Clone it to your computer:Â `git clone git@github.com:denterekhov/test-task.git` in your cli;
-2. Go to the project directory: `cd test-task`;
+2. Go to the project directory:Â `cd test-task`;
-3. Install all dependencies: `npm install`;
+3. Install all dependencies:Â `yarn install`;
-4. Run the project: `npm start`;
+4. Run the project: `yarn start`;